sinch/sinch-js-rtc/README.md

 5. Go to www.sinch.com, create an account and a new application (or use an already existing app)
 6. Replace MY_APPLICATION_KEY in IMsample.js with your application key.
 7. Try creating a user, now it should work!
+   Note: Only if "JS Auth" is enabled in portal for your app
 8. Open the same page in a separate window and create another user
 9. You can now try sending messages between these two users.